 Recycled Sound was initiated by the Rotary Club of Toorak in 2014.
-Members help to collect and clean donated hearing aids and promote and assist with the operational aspects of the project.
-Other Rotary clubs support this program by collecting hearing aids and forwarding them to Recycled Sound.
+Volunteers help to collect and clean donated hearing aids and promote and assist with the operational aspects of the project.
+Other Rotary clubs and other organisations support this program by collecting hearing aids and forwarding them to Recycled Sound.

 Who are our clients?

-- The hearing impaired aged 26-65; being those who do not receive sufficient government assistance (including via NDIS) and who are unable to afford commercial hearing aids;
+- The hearing impaired who do not receive government assistance and who are unable to afford hearing aids;

 - Asylum seekers and refugees, immigrants where English as second language;